JuanVDW/PCNSE/Initial-Configuration.md

 * Inband port can be set up to for service routes to perform these services which ports to retrieve them from if MGT port is not able to.

 ### Configuration Management
+* Running config

-Running config: active config running on the FW - running-config.xml
+  * Active config running on the FW - running-config.xml
+  * Running configuration is written to both control and dataplane memory
+* Candidate config

-Candidate config: sandbox configuration; when a commit is done, candidate replaces the running config.
+  * Sandbox configuration; when a commit is done, candidate replaces the running config
+  * Candidate Configuration is stored on control plane memory

-Previous configurations are saved.
+* Previous configurations are saved.
 These can be reverted, exported, saved out, and imported.

-Admin-Level commit will commit all changes made by anyone (if commit all changes is selected)
+* Admin-Level commit will commit all changes made by anyone (if commit all changes is selected)

-Config changes are logged under the admin logged in for change tracking
+* Config changes are logged under the admin logged in for change tracking

 Commit locks stop other admins from committing changes